cassiopagnoncelli/hipergeo/README.md

 ## Description

-`hipergeo' is a hypergeometric package for the computer algebra system Maxima featuring:
+__hipergeo__ is a hypergeometric package for the computer algebra system Maxima featuring:
 - Sister Celine implementation;
 - friendly link to Gosper implementation from `zeilberger' package;
 - Builds full recurrence from Zeilberger's algorithm;